veeti/manuale/README.md

 # ManuaLE

-manuale is a lightweight [Let's Encrypt](https://letsencrypt.org)/[ACME](https://github.com/ietf-wg-acme/acme/) client designed for a manual workflow.
-It contains no automation features whatsoever and is intended to be called by a human.
+manuale is a fully manual [Let's Encrypt](https://letsencrypt.org)/[ACME](https://github.com/ietf-wg-acme/acme/) client for advanced users.
+It is intended to be used by a human in a manual workflow and contains no automation features whatsoever.

 ## Why?